 Artificial intelligence is reshaping the life sciences industry — not through hype or distant promises, but by solving real problems that slow innovation, increase risk, and inflate costs.
-From accelerating discovery to enabling faster, more confident regulatory submissions, AI is helping teams spend less time searching for answers and more time making breakthroughs.
+AI is helping teams spend less time searching for answers - accelerating discovery and clinical development, confident regulatory submissions, resilient supply chains, and better-informed commercial decisions - and more time making breakthroughs.

 What is AI in life sciences?

-Unlike traditional automation, which follows structured workflows and predefined rules, AI can interpret unstructured content and respond to ad hoc requests — even those that require scientific context or regulatory nuance.
+Unlike traditional automation, which follows structured workflows and predefined rules, AI can interpret unstructured content and respond to ad hoc requests — whether that means answering a scientific question, tracing a cold-chain excursion, or summarizing a payer dossier.

-AI isn’t replacing scientists or compliance teams.
-It’s helping them work more efficiently by doing what systems and static dashboards can’t: finding the right version of an SOP, retrieving experiment results, summarizing protocols, or locating supporting documentation buried across disconnected tools.
+AI isn’t replacing scientists or compliance teams - but it can help reduce the estimated ~30% of time scientists and operations staff spend simply searching for information.
+It’s helping them work more efficiently by doing what systems and static dashboards can’t: finding the right version of an SOP, retrieving experiment results, surfacing shipment and stability records, summarizing protocols, or locating supporting documentation buried across disconnected tools.
 The result is faster decision-making, better compliance readiness, and stronger use of institutional knowledge.

 AI in research and discovery